 The Legacy Corridor Extension

 The proposed northern extension of the Legacy Parkway (West Davis Corridor) from Farmington through to West Point and possibly beyond will have a great environmental impact on the city of West Point.
-This extension is supposed to greatly relieve projected traffic congestion and increase commuter access for West Point residents to employer destinations further south.
+This extension is supposed to greatly relieve projected traffic congestion and increase commuter access for West Point and Clinton residents to employer destinations further south.

 If elected, I am committed to making sure that the wishes of West Point residents are heard as the project moves forward and that all their concerns about adverse impacts are addressed, even as it appears that it will destroy Larapin pond, a three acre, 35 year old man-made body of water used by migratory birds.
 Before any permanent construction occurs, I commit to: